Bi-weekly & Annual Cleaning & Maintenance Options

 We suggest hiring a company that is not only insured but a company that has operated such pond & lake equipment services for over 40+ years within Southern California.

 Click here to learn more about our Lake Management Services

 NATURAL FILTRATION FOR LAKES & PONDS

 Believe it or not – 90% of lakes and large ponds are not filtered by that of traditional means like a small koi pond or waterfall.
 These water features are immense and are 100% capable of being filtered and maintained by that of what we call “natural filtration.”
-Not to be confused with “Bio-filtration,” natural-filtration is a method we’ve developed specifically to maintain large lakes and ponds.
+Not to be confused with “Bio-filtration,” natural filtration is a method we’ve developed specifically to maintain large lakes and ponds.

-We’ve built custom “natural filtration islands” with a unique mixture of plants and other products setup specifically for your water features.
+We’ve built custom “natural filtration islands” with a unique mixture of plants and other products set up specifically for your water features.
 All water features are different, and we custom-build our natural filtration methods custom to your lake or pond.
 Call today to learn more about our custom natural filtration methods.

-Pond & lake equipment FAQ
+Pond & Lake Equipment Services FAQ

 Frequently Asked Questions